 This lightened up chocolate cake has no oil, uses bananas and applesauce to keep it moist, and has just the right amount of chocolate to make it feel like an indulgent treat.
 No frosting required!

 Every now and then it’s okay to indulge in a little treat, but this chocolate cake is lightened up enough that you won’t feel horrible for eating it.
 Instead of oil, there are bananas and applesauce, which make this cake tender and moist.
 I used a stand mixer to mash the bananas and mix the applesauce.
 The cocoa and semi-sweet chocolate chips make it decadent, without being overly sweet like a regular frosted chocolate cake.

 The greatest thing about this banana cake, is that it whips up in a jiffy.
 The hardest part is waiting for it to bake in the oven.
-You can pour the batter into a loaf pan like you would regular banana bread, but the square cake pan requires less baking time (30 minutes vs 1 hour for a loaf), which is nice when you are craving chocolate ASAP.
+You can pour the batter into a loaf pan like you would regular banana bread.
+The square cake pan requires less baking time (30 minutes vs 1 hour for a loaf), which is nice when you are craving chocolate ASAP.

 Amber is a wife and mother who loves to eat her dessert first!
 She started her blog, “Dessert Now, Dinner Later” in 2011, as a way to keep up with her skills as a culinary graduate while being a stay-at-home mom.
 Amber’s blog is a place for her to share her best recipes, tips, tricks, and tutorials, to help you be an outstanding home cook with culinary know-how.